Cleric

-The gods of the forge are patrons of artisans, from a humble blacksmith who keeps a village in horseshoes and plow blades to the mighty elf artisan whose diamond-tipped arrows have felled demon lords.
+The gods of the forge are patrons of artisans, from a humble blacksmith who keeps a village in horseshoes and plough blades to the mighty elf artisan whose rune-tipped arrows have felled demon lords.

 Devout Craftsman